Dominick Argento Chamber Opera Competition

 by Dan Shore, 2012-14 winning production

 The Dominick Argento Chamber Opera Competition encourages the composition and performance of short operas especially useful in opera workshops and other training venues.
 The competition runs in two-year cycles.
 In the first year, composers submit scores for preliminary judging.
-Three finalists are chosen and excerpts from those operas are presented at the annual convention for competition.
-The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA convention the following year.
+Three finalists are chosen and excerpts from those operas are presented at the annual convention (odd years) for competition.
+The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA convention the following year (even years).

 2016-18 Competition Cycle

-- The Chamber Opera Competition is open to all composers, regardless of age or nationality.
+- The Chamber Opera Competition is open to all applicants, regardless of age or nationality.

 - All submissions must be unpublished operas not accepted by a publisher for either publication or rental.